MuhammadMohsin/Electron-Demo/README.md

 # Angular-Electron-Demo

-You can use it by running this demo on any local server (webstrom is recommended because it makes its own localhost server).
+You can run this demo on any local server (Webstorm IDE is recommended because it run apps on its own localserver by default).

 Steps to start it,